Essential PC tool kit items for anyone who is serious about fixing their machines are hardware testers.

 If you find your machine does not always boot up successfully, freezes for prolong periods of time or shuts down unexpectedly, this type of card tester is just what you need.

 There are several essential testers to consider for inclusion in your PC tool kit.
 Decide what is relevant to you and how far you want to go in troubleshooting hardware components.

 As with all things in life, nothing beats practising yourself.
 Get the equipment and give it a go.
-That's the best way to learn, and we all got to start somewhere!
+That's the best way to learn, and we all started somewhere!

 The video below is a great tutorial on how to use a digital power supply tester and multimeter.